Skip to content

 End If

-' open a text file that must exist in append mode
+' open a text file that should exist as an addition

 On Error Resume Next